ais-climber/a-la-mode/README.md

 # Neural Semantics
 A neuro-symbolic interface, intended for both **model extraction** (extracting knowledge from a net) as well as **model building** (building a net from a knowledge base).
-The core idea is that neural networks can be used as formal semantics of knowledge bases so sentences in a knowledge base correspond to the dynamics of the net.
+The name comes from the core idea -- that the internal dynamics of neural networks can be used as formal semantics of knowledge bases.

 Our system currently supports:
 - :heavy_check_mark: model extraction